coralproject/reef/README.md

 Spawn - (coming soon) how to spawn your own community project or create new parts within ours.
 CI, local installs, etc... at the ecosystem level.

+Game - a card game we developed called Cards Against Community.

 ## But where's the code?!

 You'll see it soon!
 We are currently stabilizing roles and implementing the initial architecture.
 We will make all of our non-client specific code, as well as the technical discussions surrounding them, public in early 2016.